R3Conclave/conclave-core-sdk/docs/docs/machine-setup.md

 # Machine setup

-Before you can develop with or deploy SGX you need to configure the host system.
+Before you can deploy an enclave to use real SGX hardware you need to configure the host system.
 At the time the host must be Linux and requires the following steps:

 1. Installing the SGX kernel driver, which isn't yet included in upstream kernels.